ameet-1997/Prioritized_Experience_Replay/README.md

 Borrowed from Damcy's code [here](https://github.com/Damcy/prioritized-experience-replay)

+Original code does not work for large buffer sizes at all.
+This version ensures correctness while also working with large buffer sizes.
+1000000 size buffer tested.

 ### Usage
 1. in rank_base.py Experience.stroe give a simple description of store replay memory, or you can also refer rank_base_test.py
 2. It's more convenient to store replay as format (state_1, action_1, reward, state_2, terminal).
 If we use this method, all replay memory in Experience are legal and can be sampled as we like.